FridljDa/FridljDa.github.io/content/post/mutational-signature-with-hierarchical-dirichlet-process/index.md

 $$
 {{< /math >}}

-This concludes our derivation of how we can model trinucleotide mutations with a Dirichlet Process.
-This presents an alternative approach to estimate mutational signature and signature activity as alternative to the classical approach based on Non-negative Matrix Factorisation used in (Alexandrov, 2013).
+This concludes our derivation of how we can model trinucleotide mutations with a Dirichlet Process, as used in \[@liPatternsSomaticStructural2020\].
+The Dirichlet Process approach presents an alternative approach to estimate mutational signature and signature activity as alternative to the classical approach based on Non-negative Matrix Factorisation used in \[@alexandrovSignaturesMutationalProcesses2013a\].

 ##### Graphical Model of Dirichlet Process